dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 5. DHIS2 presents the client's authorization code to the IdP along with its own client credentials.

 6. The IdP returns an access token and an ID token to DHIS2.

-* JSON Web Token (JWT) validation: DHIS2 performs a validation of the IdP JWT.
-* The ID token is a set of attribute key-pairs for the user.
-The key-pairs are called claims.
+DHIS2 performs a validation of the IdP token (JWT).
+The ID token is a set of attribute key pairs for the user.
+The key pairs are called claims.

 7. DHIS2 identifies the user from the IdP claims and completes the authentication request from Step 1.
-DHIS2 searches for a user that matches the "email" claim from the IdP.
+DHIS2 searches for a user that matches the `email` claim from the IdP.
 DHIS2 can be configured to use different claims for this process.

 8. DHIS2 authorizes the user.